Online MCom vs Online MBA: Which Is the Right Choice for You?

 - Aspire to pursue academia or research.

-- Plan for acquiring professional certifications such as CA, CFA, or CS while pursuing a major.
+- Plan to acquire professional certifications like CA, CFA, or CS while pursuing their degree.

 - Accountant or Auditor